Nazulka/NazeeKadiu/README.md

 * 👩🏻‍💻 I am really keen to learn new technologies and contribute to the tech environment!

-* 💻 Complete Linux Training Course ... in progress.
+* 💻 React and Linux ... in progress.

 -----
 ### Languages and Tools